Neukom Institute for Computational Science

 The Neukom Institute for Computational Science is a collection of offices and laboratory facilities at Dartmouth College in Hanover, New Hampshire.
 The institute was funded by a donation from Bill Neukom in 2004, then Dartmouth's largest gift for an academic program.
-The institute provides programs for undergraduates and graduate students as well as encouraging public engagement with computer science through programs such as Neukom Institute Literary Arts Award.
+The institute provides programs for undergraduates and graduate students as well as encouraging public engagement with computer science through programs such as the Neukom Institute Literary Arts Awards.

-Literary Arts Award
+Literary Arts Awards

-The Neukom Institute Literary Arts Award is presented to celebrate new works of speculative fiction.
+The Neukom Institute Literary Arts Awards are presented to celebrate new works of speculative fiction.
 The three categories are: Speculative Fiction, Debut Speculative Fiction and Playwriting.

 Speculative Fiction

 This award is for any work of speculative fiction published in the last two and a half years or that is about to be published.

 Recipients

 The inaugural award in 2018 was to Central Station by Lavie Tidhar and On the Edge of Gone by Corinne Duyvis.